Iris printer

-An Iris printer is a large-format color inkjet printer introduced in 1985 by Iris Graphics, originally of Stoneham, Massachusetts and currently manufactured by the Graphic Communications Group of Eastman Kodak, designed for prepress proofing.
-It is also used in the fine art reproduction market as a final output digital printing press, as in Giclée.
+An Iris printer is a large-format color inkjet printer designed for prepress proofing.
+It was introduced in 1985 by Iris Graphics, originally of Stoneham, Massachusetts, and is currently manufactured by the Graphic Communications Group of Eastman Kodak.
+It is also used in the fine art reproduction market as a final output digital printing press, as in giclée.

 Prints produced by an Iris printer are commonly called Iris prints, Iris proofs or simply Irises.